 Remember: If a granting agency has paid for their staff to be at that conference, it’s because that granting agency thinks that you and your peers are great candidates to apply for their grant.
 Finally, both private and public funding agencies also offer webinars and workshops (virtual and in-person) in order to assist museum staff with the application process and ensure competitive grant applications.

-Next week we’ll review the final three of six best places to find museum grants, discuss whether paid databases are worth it, and offer additional readings on the subject.
+In part 2, we’ll review the final three of six best places to find museum grants, discuss whether paid databases are worth it, and offer additional readings on the subject.

 Rachael Cristine Woody